microROS/microros.github.io/_docs/real-time_executor/index.md

 *   [Acknowledgments](#acknowledgments)

-## Introduction and Goal
+## Introduction

+documentation in github readme.md im packag dann kann man es auch unter ros.index wiederfinden mit beispielen, wie man es verwendet.

+motivation:
+- Determinism
+- Real time guarantees
+- specific for RTOS / microcontrollers

+ROS2
+- executor made explicit (without architecture)

+RCL Executor
+- rcl    - c layer LET static - order  , specific for C API (einordnung bzgl.
+API layer)
+- rclcpp - outlook
+- beschreibung des RCL executors

+Background:
+- rclcpp Executor concepts
+- Tobias' paper
+- CGL- Executor
-Predictable execution under given real-time constraints is one of the hallmarks of embedded systems, but is also a complex subject that can cause many errors.
-The real-time executor aims to provide a convenient API for the developers of micro-ROS based components and systems to simplify scheduling and to reduce errors, taking advantage of typical processing patterns in robotics applications.
+Predictable execution under given real-time constraints is a crucial requirement for many robotic applications, but is also a complex subject which could cause many errors.
+The real-time Executor aims to provide a convenient API for the developers of micro-ROS based components and systems to simplify scheduling and to reduce errors, taking advantage of typical processing patterns in robotics applications.

-The approach is based on the concept of executors, which have been introduced in ROS 2.
-The real-time executor shall provide fine-grained control of the mapping of callbacks to the scheduling primitives and mechanisms of the underlying RTOS, even across multiple nodes.
+The approaches presented here are based on the concept of executors, which have been introduced in ROS 2.
+The real-time Executors shall provide fine-grained control of the mapping of callbacks to the scheduling primitives and mechanisms of the underlying RTOS, even across multiple nodes.

+First, the ROS 2 Executor concept is described.
+Then a first approach, the Callback-group-level Executor is presented and as a second approach, a static-order scheduler based on RCL is introduced.
+Finally, we present the project roadmap and related work.

-## Background: ROS 2 Executor Concept
+## ROS 2 Executor Concept

 ROS 2 allows to bundle multiple nodes in one operating system process.
 To coordinate the execution of the callbacks of the nodes of a process, the Executor concept was introduced in rclcpp (and also in rclpy).

 ### Description
 The ROS 2 design defines one Executor (instance of [rclcpp::executor::Executor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executor.hpp)) per process, which is typically created either in a custom main function or by the launch system.
 The Executor coordinates the execution of all callbacks issued by these nodes by checking for available work (timers, services, messages, subscriptions, etc.) from the DDS queue and dispatching it to one or more threads, implemented in [SingleThreadedExecutor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executors/single_threaded_executor.hpp) and [MultiThreadedExecutor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executors/multi_threaded_executor.hpp), respectively.

 The dispatching mechanism resembles the ROS 1 spin thread behavior: the Executor looks up the wait queues, which notifies it of any pending callback in the DDS queue.
 If there are pending callbacks, the ROS 2 Executor simply executes them in a FIFO manner.